-Strathclyde covered the area from Loch Lomond to the celtic kingdom of Rheged around the Solway.
-At the head of Loch Lomond in Glen Falloch a great boulder, known as the Clach nam Breatainn, the Stone of the Britons, marked the northern reaches of of Strathclyde.
+Strathclyde covered the area from Loch Lomond to the Celtic kingdom of Rheged around the Solway.
+At the head of Loch Lomond in Glen Falloch a great boulder, known as the Clach nam Breatann, the Stone of the Britons marked the northern reaches of Strathclyde.

 It was bordered to the north by Pictland, to the north-east and east by the Goutodin, and to the south by Caer Guendoleu, and Galwyddel. the kingdom's southern region of Cumbria was acquired after the demise of North Rheged and acquired its name from its people, the Cymri, or comrades, from which same source the Welsh people referred to themselves as Cymru.

 The Celtic peoples of Ystrad Clud were converted to Christianity in the fifth and sixth centuries.
 Missionaries from other parts of Britain, and Ireland, preached among them and baptised the kings of Alt Clut.
 Traditions assert that the earliest churches were founded by saints such as Kentigern, and Mirin or Mirren.
 The first church at Govan is said to have been established by St Constantine.

 The area's inhabitants spoke a P Celtic language known as Cumbric, which was closely related to the Old Welsh and Cornish languages.
 Cumbric lingered on in the western borderlands between England and Scotland until as late as the tenth century.
 Cumbric was once widely spoken throughout an area between the river Mersey and the Forth-Clyde isthmus, particularly in Cumbria, a region encompassing southern Scotland, and North England (Cumberland, Westmorland, parts of Northumberland, Lancashire and possibly North Yorkshire).